ThatCoolCoder/foss-rcas/README.md

             is it?
         - planes feel too draggy, EG in real life the T28 carries a lot more energy and is difficult to get down, this one just mushes in
             - does it actually, though?
-            - this may have changed with the new propeller simulation.
+            - this may have changed with the new propeller & aeroobject simulation.
     - make location altitude actually change air pressure (not very useful, but why not?)
     - PropellerWithModel needs a way of fading between the two models instead of simply hiding/showing (hard to do because import from gltf)
     - Electrics simulation